ibm-cloud-docs/vsrx/readiness_errors.md

 ## Warning 1179
 {: #warning-1179}

 The vSRX version found to be running on the Gateway is unsupported.
-Operations such as OS Reload and Rebuild Cluster will overwrite the current unsupported vSRX version with the version that is currently listed on the Gateway Details page.
-Refer to [Correcting warning 1179](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1179) for more information.
+Operations such as OS Reload and Rebuild Cluster overwrites the current unsupported vSRX version with the version that is currently listed on the Gateway Details page.
+See [Correcting warning 1179](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1179) for more information.

 ## Warning 1180
 {: #warning-1180}